LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 You can filter groups based on their name by typing part or all of the name in the "Name" text field.
-As you type you will notice the list updating itself based on the data you are entering.
+As you type you will notice the list updating itself based on the data you enter.

 Add a Group